dubiousconst282/DistIL/README.md

 By default, it will only be invoked in _Release_ mode and transform methods and classes annotated with `[Optimize]`.
 It can be enabled globally by setting the `DistilAllMethods` project property to `true`, however that is not recommended because it could lead to unexpected behavior changes.

-The IR and infrastructure is provided separately as a standalone library, [DistIL.Core](https://www.nuget.org/packages/DistIL.Core).
+The IR and infrastructure are provided separately as a standalone library, [DistIL.Core](https://www.nuget.org/packages/DistIL.Core).
 See the [API walkthrough](./docs/api-walkthrough.md) for details.

 # Notable Features
 - SSA-based Intermediate Representation
 - Linq Expansion
+- Loop Vectorization
 - Lambda Devirtualization
 - Method Inlining
 - Scalar Replacement of Aggregates

-The project is currently stable enough to process libraries such as _ICSharpCode.Decompiler_ and _ImageSharp_ in full without crashing or noticeably changing execution behavior.

 ## Linq Expansion
 Opportunistically rewrites Linq queries into imperative code in bottom-up order.
 This transform works by pattern matching and can only recognize a predefined set of known calls, which are listed below.

-For [typical queries](./tests/Benchmarks/LinqBenchs.cs), the speed-ups range between 2-10x:
+For [typical queries](./tests/Benchmarks/LinqBenchs.cs), speed-ups range between 2-10x:
 |         Method |         Toolchain |          Mean |       Error |      StdDev | Ratio | RatioSD |
 |--------------- |------------------ |--------------:|------------:|------------:|------:|--------:|
 |  FilterObjects |          .NET 7.0 |     25.789 μs |   0.9277 μs |   1.0684 μs |  1.00 |    0.00 |